DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 a provider of rehabilitation services and shaped the profession's identity[^2].

 Implicit in the assumptions of the body-as-machine is the notion that bodies are made up of mechanical parts, mimicking the machines of the industrial revolution[^2][^3][^4].
-Like a mechanical machine, body parts “wear out” with use  - especially when different parts are “misaligned” from the corporeal norm - which then require repairing or fixing by an ‘expert’ clinician.
+Like a mechanical machine, body parts 'wear out' with use  - especially when different parts are 'misaligned' from the corporeal norm - which then require repairing or fixing by an ‘expert’ clinician.

-Many have rightly argued that the concept of the body-as-machine was disciplinary, and had emerged from what Michel Foucault calls a ‘disciplinary society’[^5] To oversimplify the issue, this means the body-as-machine would use a binary of normal/abnormal to discipline bodies to adhere to an “Ideal” norm[^6].
-This could include normal posture, normal range of motion, normal muscle function, normal gait, where the norm was deemed most healthy[^7].
+Many have rightly argued that the concept of the body-as-machine was disciplinary, and had emerged from what Michel Foucault calls a ‘disciplinary society’[^5] To oversimplify the issue, this means the body-as-machine would use a binary of normal/abnormal to discipline bodies to adhere to an “Ideal” norm, where the norm was deemed the most healthy[^6].
+This could include normal posture, normal range of motion, normal muscle function, normal gait[^7].

-Professor David Nicholls has done an excellent job at tracing this history, writing that “The body-as-machine became a powerful [concept], particularly after the Industrial Revolution, when it was thought that it might apply not only to the function of various bodies, but to the machinery of production that had become necessary to fuel the growth of an economy.”[^2]
+Professor David Nicholls has done an excellent job at tracing this history, writing that “[t]he body-as-machine became a powerful [concept], particularly after the Industrial Revolution, when it was thought that it might apply not only to the function of various bodies, but to the machinery of production that had become necessary to fuel the growth of an economy.”[^2]

-Therefore, conceptualizing the body as a mechanical machine not only disciplined bodies to adhere to an “Ideal norm,” but also enabled nation states to effectively govern their growing populations, their individual freedoms, labour, and health while also simultaneously fueling the industrial capitalist machine[^2][^3].
+Therefore, conceptualizing the body as a mechanical machine not only disciplined bodies to adhere to an 'Ideal norm,' but also enabled nation states to effectively govern their growing populations, their individual freedoms, labour, and health while also simultaneously fueling the industrial capitalist machine[^2][^3].
 After all, the healthier a population, the more economically productive and valuable they are.
-For example, during and after World War 1, physiotherapy became integral in recapacitating debilitated and disposable surplus populations to the machinery of economic production, making them valuable again: either by returning injured soldiers to the frontlines of various wars as biological fodder for the globalization and expansion of Euro-American empire, or by returning bodies to work, to physically labor in factories so the nation state could meet the demands of the rapidly expanding global market[^2][^3][^8].
+For example, during and after World War 1, physiotherapy became integral in recapacitating debilitated and disposable surplus populations to the machinery of economic production, making them valuable again - either by returning injured soldiers to the frontlines of various wars as biological fodder for the globalization and expansion of Euro-American empire, or by returning bodies to work, to physically labor in factories so the nation state could meet the demands of the rapidly expanding global market[^2][^3][^8].
 Bodies that cannot labor are surplus
 – a drain on the nation[^8].
 Physiotherapy and the body-as-machine was (and arguably still is) instrumentalized to manage populations, their health, and physical ability, for the sake of nation-states, functioning as a conduit of societal and political power[^2].

-Physiotherapists “expertise” in disciplining, normalizing, and “correcting” the “broken” or “pathological” body, and producing
-“healthy,” disciplined bodies, was instrumental in helping physiotherapy gain social, and political legitimacy in the lead up to World War 1, significantly shaping the professions identity[^2][^3][^4][^8].
+Physiotherapist 'expertise' in disciplining, normalizing, and 'correcting' the 'broken' or pathological' body, and producing 'healthy,' disciplined bodies, was instrumental in helping physiotherapy gain social, and political legitimacy in the lead up to World War 1, significantly shaping the professions identity[^2][^3][^4][^8].
 Understandably, then, the concept is one which physiotherapists find very hard to part with.
-Today, however, literature retrospectively scrutinizing the profession's biomechanical past and the harms it had caused is increasing, making it easier than ever to justify abandoning it.
+Today, however, literature retrospectively scrutinizing the profession's biomechanical past and the harms it has caused is increasing, making it easier than ever to justify abandoning it.

-Some scholars have highlighted the assumption of the body as fragile and in need of “Ideal” alignment and functioning to be healthy causes worse health outcomes[^9][^10][^11].
-Others argue that the reductionist search for “objective” lesions or abnormalities has rendered the subject and their ‘lived’ experience an unwanted appendage to the physical lesion under investigation[^12][^13].
+Some scholars have highlighted that the assumption of the body as fragile and in need of 'Ideal' alignment and functioning to be healthy causes worse health outcomes[^9][^10][^11].
+Others argue that the reductionist search for 'objective' lesions or abnormalities has rendered the subject and their ‘lived’ experience an unwanted appendage to the physical lesion under investigation[^12][^13].
 Furthermore, the corporeal norm has long been criticized for its European humanist, hetero-patriarchal, and ableist presuppositions that render those that do not fit this norm undesirable and pathological[^2][^7][^14].
 And, of course,